Programs & Services

 Our registered dietitian meets with seniors and caregivers to provide education and healthy meal choices.

-Transportation is provided to medical appointments, senior centers, grocery shopping, and group recreational opportunities.
+Transportation is provided to medical appointments, grocery shopping and congregate meal sites.

 In-Home Contact and Support